fetchai/docs/pages/docs/guides/agents/agentverse-mailbox.md

     ctx.logger.info("Sending message to alice")
     await ctx.send(ALICE_ADDRESS, Message(message="hello there alice"))

 @bob.on_message(model=Message, replies=set())
 async def on_message(ctx: Context, sender: str, msg: Message):
     ctx.logger.info(f"Received message from {sender}: {msg.message}")

 if __name__ == "__main__":
     bob.run()
 ```

-**NOTE: You need to generate your SEED_PHRASE and API_KEY and substitute these into the above required fields for the script to run correctly.
-Here, you also need to provide bob with ALICE_ADDRESS field.**
+**Remember that you need to generate your SEED_PHRASE and API_KEY and substitute these into the above required fields for the script to run correctly.
+Here, you also need to provide bob with an ALICE_ADDRESS field.**

 ## Run the scripts

 Now, we are ready to run our scripts.
 Run **alice** and **bob** from different terminals.
 The received messages will be printed out in each terminal.

-- Terminal 1: `python bob.py`
+- Bob: `python bob.py`
-- Terminal 2: `python alice.py`
+- Alice: `python alice.py`